Are you interested in flying drones without risking your valuable quadcopter? Are you familiar with drone simulators?

 What makes this set apart from the other RC drone simulators is the wide variety of multi-rotor simulation it offers.
 However, this works with Windows only and you need a USB adapter to connect to a radio transmitter.

 Overall, this is a great simulator which makes it a good platform to practice especially if you have bad motor skills and want to experience flying a drone before actually going into the field.
-When I used this, I noticed that it helped me maneuver a new aircraft smoothly when I flew it outdoors for the first time after spending a day of flying it using this RC drone simulator.
+When I used this, I noticed that it helped me manoeuvre a new aircraft smoothly when I flew it outdoors for the first time after spending a day of flying it using this RC drone simulator.
 This is worth it!

 - Has FPV flight scenarios